microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

   supplementary repair data as part of the peer computation/update strategy and towards having peers maintain such data locally.

-### Long-Term Design
+### Design A: Sending Concrete Undos

-We provide this design as a starting point for discussing long-term plans.
+In this design,
+undo ops sent over the wire are concrete in the sense that they describe, to the extent know by the sender, the specific document changes needed to accomplish the undo.
+This design makes undo ops more like normal changesets.

-* Don't preemptively include repair data in non-inverse ops.
+* Don't preemptively include repair data in all changesets.
 * A client that issues an undo needs access to edits and repair data as far back as the undo window extends.
   The client can either:
     * Maintain a cache of that data locally